Before you make a formal complaint

 - Complaints about Sports Centres

-If you are dissatisfied with the response to stage one, let us know.
-The head of the relevant section will investigate further and should send their response within 15 working days
+If you are dissatisfied with the response at stage one, let us know.
+It is always helpful if you explain why you disagree as well as providing any supporting information that we should consider.
+The head of the relevant section will investigate further and should send their response within 15 working days.

-Still not satisfied after the way the council has handled your complaint?
+Still not satisfied with the way the council has handled your complaint?

 Address: Local Government Ombudsman PO Box 4771 Coventry CV4 0EH